sponug/sponug.github.io/_posts/2025-08-16-Annual-Reports.md

 ---
 layout: post
-title: Generating a Business Model Canvas from Annual Reports - An experiment
+title: Business Model Canvas from Annual Reports - An experiment
 ---

 **Warning - this is a technical experiment and should not be considered financial advice or commentary of any kind**